 Babies who sleep all day and ‘party’ all night will have their nights and days backwards, according to conventional wisdom.
 But how true is it?

-A doctor from John Hopkins University has been studying links between fetal activity and future behaviour.
+A doctor from John Hopkins University has been studying links between fetal activity and future behavior.

-In one study, Doctor Jane DiPietro looked at fetal activity in over 50 babies, then followed up with behaviour assessments at one and two years of age.
+In one study, Doctor Jane DiPietro looked at fetal activity in over 50 babies, then followed up with behavior assessments at one and two years of age.

-The results seem to point to a link between movement in the uterus and regulatory behaviour in early childhood.
-Regulatory behaviour involves impulse control, inhibition and self regulation.
+The results seem to point to a link between movement in the uterus and regulatory behavior in early childhood.
+Regulatory behavior involves impulse control, inhibition and self regulation.

 What should I do if I feel reduced baby kicking?

 Feeling your baby move and kick is a special feeling, and one that most mamas look forward to and even miss after their baby is born!
 New milestones are being reached as your baby’s brain is wired for learning about the world outside the womb.